Cookie Consent by Free Privacy Policy website

 How much does it cost?

-The fee for the notice is £35 each (plus £5 admin fee) or £45 each (plus £5 admin fee) on a Saturday; payable at the time of making the appointment.
+The minimum fee for a notice of marriage in Halton is £42 (plus £5 admin fee) or £52 (plus £5 admin fee) on a Saturday.
+This cost can increase depending on your circumstances.
+Notice fees are payable at the time of booking the appointment.

 What documents will we need to provide?